Christmas in Paris

 While small, the event is unmissable for visitors looking for festive fun in a central location.
 After indulging in the holiday cheer, why not take a stroll along the historic Latin Quarter to explore its charming bookshops and cosy cafes?

-With a variety of activities planned each year, the market has something for every member of the family.
-Hop onto the traditional carousel, go rock climbing or give luge a try!
+With a variety of free activities available, the market has something for all the family.
+The traditional children's carousel is a firm favourite, and in previous years you could have tried your hand at rock climbing or even gone careering down a luge course!
 Most importantly, don’t forget to visit Père Noël to tell him what you want for Christmas!

 There are only around a dozen stalls, but with the theme ‘fabriqué à Paris’ - made in Paris – bringing them together, you’re sure to find something special.